iflow-dev/iflow/cleanup.md

 5. **Complete full cleanup.md process** for each file
 6. **One cleanup step at a time** - no combining of cleanups
 7. **Traceable progress** - each step documented separately
+8. **Verify BEFORE each commit** - syntax and flake8 checks mandatory

 ### **Autocleanup Checkpoints**
 - **After each cleanup step** - commit with descriptive message